tmhglnd/mercury/docs/tutorial.md

 ## More samples

 Let's make things a bit more interesting by adding more samples.
 For example a drumbeat usually consists of a kick (or bassdrum), a snare (or snaredrum) and a hihat.
-All this sounds can have a different timing they need to be played to create the beat you want.
-The most basic beat (or groove) has a kick 4 times per measure, a snare 2 times and a hihat 8 times.
+All these sounds can have a different timing that creates the beat you want.
+The most basic beat (or groove) has a kick 4 times per measure (called *four-on-the-floor*), a snare 2 times and a hihat 8 times.

 Change your code and execute:
 ```java